 Dig holes using a post-hole digger or an auger.
-See Figure 1.4.
+See Figure 3.4.
 Make sure you have called and located all utility lines and that you adjust your fence accordingly to any conflicts.

 If your project is more than a few holes, you could contact your local small equipment tool rental center to rent a one or two man auger.
-These generally range from \$60 - 95 a day to rent.
+These generally range from 60 - 95 a day to rent.
+For larger projects, bobcats with augers typically work great.
 If using a one or two man auger, make sure you familiarize yourself with the operator's manual to insure your safety.